Butterfinger Candy Bar Copycat (Gluten-Free)

 • Preheat your oven to 350°F (180°C).
 Line an 8×8" baking pan with parchment paper.

-• In a medium bowl, combine 2/3 cup almond flour, 1/2 cup chocolate protein powder, 2 tablespoons cocoa powder, 3 tablespoons maple syrup, 3 tablespoons melted coconut oil, 2 tablespoons milk, 1 teaspoon vanilla extract, and 1/4 teaspoon salt.
-Stir until smooth and well mixed, then press this mixture evenly into a parchment-lined baking pan.
+• In a bowl, mix 2/3 cup almond flour, 1/2 cup chocolate protein powder, 2 tablespoons cocoa powder, 3 tablespoons maple syrup, 3 tablespoons melted coconut oil, 2 tablespoons milk, 1 teaspoon vanilla extract, and 1/4 teaspoon salt until a thick dough forms.

-• In a small saucepan over low/medium heat, add 3/4 cup peanut butter, 1/3 cup maple syrup, 1 teaspoon molasses, and 1 teaspoon vanilla extract.
-Continually stir until smooth.
-Then, stir in the crushed cornflakes until well coated.
-Spread this mixture over the baked chocolate cookie layer, pressing down gently to form an even layer.
+• In a saucepan over low to medium heat, stir together 3/4 cup peanut butter, 1/3 cup maple syrup, 1 teaspoon molasses, and 1 teaspoon vanilla extract until smooth and just warmed through.
+Take it off the heat before it starts bubbling, then fold in the crushed cornflakes until evenly coated.
+Spread the mixture over the cooled cookie layer and press it down gently so it sticks.

-• In a microwave-safe bowl, melt 1/2 cup chocolate chips with 1 teaspoon coconut oil in 30-second intervals, stirring between each, until smooth.
-Pour and spread the melted chocolate evenly over the Butterfinger layer.
+• Melt 1/2 cup chocolate chips with 1 teaspoon coconut oil in the microwave using short intervals, stirring between each one until smooth.
+Pour the chocolate over the Butterfinger layer and spread it into an even layer.

-• Place the pan in the fridge and chill the bars for 1-2 hours or until fully set.
-Once firm, lift the bars out of the pan using the parchment paper, slice into squares or bars, and enjoy!
+• Place the pan in the fridge for 1 to 2 hours, or until fully set.
+Once firm, lift the bars out using the parchment paper and slice into bars or squares.
+For cleaner cuts, let the bars sit at room temperature for a few minutes before slicing.

 Video